scifir/scifir-units/TO-DO.md

 // TODO: check the literal with e
 // TODO: read the ISO 80000

+// TODO: scalar_unit should have get_notdimensionless_base_dimensions() and notdimensionless_base_display()

+// TODO: finish custom_basic dimensions, change names to CUSTOM_BASE_DIMENSION, CUSTOM_DERIVED_DIMENSION and CUSTOM_DERIVED_DIMENSION_FULL_SYMBOL
 // TODO: finish the test of custom_basic dimensions and document them in the README.md file
 // TODO: maybe is_complex_dimension() for cases were the the dimension is not a simple dimension

+// CONVERSION
+// TODO: add the apothecaries system of units, maybe there are more systems to add
+// TODO: possibly add the drop units

 // UNITS (9)
 // TODO: solve in some way the problem that vector_unit_3d needs different characters in Windows an inside Linux when initialized with strings